niolabs/gitbook-plugin-theme-nio/README.md

-GitBook Sample Plugin
+GitBook Theming for niolabs
 ==============

-This is a model for GitBook plugins.

-## How GitBook plugin works?
+## How to use

 add the plugin to your book.json (example)